-Center for the Dynamics of Cultural Complexity (DySoC)
+Center for the Dynamics of Social Complexity (DySoC)

 DySoC focuses on computational study of the evolution of knowledge, innovation and society.
 DySoC members and affiliates use methods of computational social science, cultural evolution, social psychology, anthropology, artificial intelligence and information science.